Knoxville Wrongful Death Lawyers

 Despite wrongful death laws being complex and proving liability in a fatality quite difficult, at the law offices of Greg Coleman Law, our Knoxville based personal injury attorneys will prepare and successfully present the facts of your case to ensure that you receive fair compensation for the loss of your loved one.

 Our team strongly believe that if you have lost a loved one in Tennessee due to the actions of another, you are entitled to pursue justice.
-We have recovered more than $250 Million in compensation for our clients and can provide the experience and determination to fight for your MAXIMUM compensation benefit amount.
+We have recovered hundreds of millions of dollars in compensation for our clients and can provide the experience and determination to fight for your MAXIMUM compensation benefit amount.

 To learn more about your legal options, please contact us today on (865) 247-0080 - a member of our team will evaluate your claim and then advise you on your next course of action.